pathoplexus/loculus_deployments/README.md

 ## Staging rollout procedure

 To rollout to staging, we want to first make staging be identical with prod.
-Thus, we clone to prod db to staging, then restart the backend on the cloned db:
+Thus, we clone the prod db to staging, then restart the backend on the cloned db:

 ```sh
 ssh bastion "cd pathoplexus/scripts/db-clone/ && ./clone-prod-to-staging.sh"